CUNY LaGuardia Community College logo

 Middle College High School at LaGuardia Community College

-A public high school affiliated with the college, located on the Middle College Campus.
+A public high school affiliated with the college, co-located on campus, with classrooms used by the high school during the day and the college at night.

 🏫